michaelheilmann/nucleus/documentation/Nucleus_copyMemory.md

 Nucleus_copyMemory
     (
         void *p,
-        void *q,
+        const void *q,
-        size_t n
+        Nucleus_Size n
     )
 ```

 ## Parameters
 - `p` a pointer to the first Byte of the target memory block
 - `q` a pointer to the first Byte of the source memory block
 - `n` the number of Byte to copy.
-Note that @a 0 is a valid number of Bytes.
+Note that `0` is a valid number of Bytes.

 ## Description
 This function copies contents of a memory block to another memory block.